 Base and additional Canada Pension Plan

-This means that CPP will provide a growing portion of contributors’ retirement income in the future.
-The maximum level of CPP annual retirement benefits for an individual who has made 40 years of contributions to additional CPP will rise from 25% to 33% of pensionable earnings.
+This means the CPP will provide a growing portion of contributors’ retirement income in the future, providing greater financial stability to retired Canadians.
+The maximum level of annual CPP retirement benefits for an individual who has made 40 years of contributions to the additional CPP will rise from 25% to 33% of pensionable earnings.

-To pay for this increase in benefits, governments raised both (i) the contributions required on earnings covered by the CPP and (ii) the upper limit on covered earnings.
-These increases are being phased in over seven years.
-In return, CPP will be able to provide larger benefits.
+To pay for this increase in benefits, governments raised both the contributions required on earnings covered by the CPP and the upper limit on the amount of a contributor’s earnings that are covered, also known as the earnings ceiling.
+These two increases are being phased in over seven years.
+In return, the CPP will be able to provide larger benefits over time.

 Two sources of growth

-Separate accounts are maintained for the base CPP and the additional CPP accounts.
-Both accounts have two sources of growth: cash inflows from the CPP when contributions exceed benefits, and net investment income.
+Separate accounts are maintained for the base CPP and the additional CPP.
+Both have two sources of growth: cash inflows from the CPP when contributions exceed benefits, and net investment income.

-The base CPP account is expected to grow as net investment income is expected to exceed the annual net payment out of the invested assets to the CPP.
+The base CPP account is expected to continue to grow as net investment income is projected to exceed the annual net CPP outflows that are needed for benefit payments in excess of contributions.

-For the additional CPP, contributions are projected to exceed benefits payments until at least 2057.
-As a result, the assets in the additional CPP account will grow at a much faster rate than those in the base CPP account.
+For the additional CPP, contributions are projected to exceed benefit payments until at least 2057.
+As a result, assets in the additional CPP account will grow at a much faster rate than those in the base CPP account.

-For the partially funded base CPP, the percentage of total revenues from investment income is expected to grow slowly, from 32% in 2023 to 48% in 2080.
-However, for the fully funded additional CPP, investment income will grow rapidly as a percentage of total revenues, from 9% in 2023 until stabilizing at about 72% of its total revenues by 2080.
+For the partially‑funded base CPP, the percentage of total revenues from investment income is expected to grow slowly, from 32% in 2023 to 48% in 2080.
+However, for the fully‑funded additional CPP, investment income will grow rapidly as a percentage of total revenues, from 9% in 2023 to about 72% of its total revenues by 2080.